kydomo/Kydomo/README.md

-# DAMN
+# KYDOMO
-Domain Analytics and Monetization
+Know Your Domain Mojo